excsn/fibre/README.md

 ### Hybrid Sync/Async API

 A standout feature is the ability to seamlessly mix synchronous and asynchronous code.
-You can create a synchronous `Sender` and an asynchronous `AsyncReceiver` (or any other combination) from the same MPSC, SPMC, or MPMC channel.
+You can create a synchronous `Sender` and an asynchronous `AsyncReceiver` (or any other combination) from the same SPSC, MPSC, SPMC, or MPMC channel.
 This is enabled by zero-cost `to_sync()` and `to_async()` conversion methods on the channel handles, providing maximum flexibility for integrating into different codebases and runtimes.

 ### Performance-Oriented Design